Trumps had role in fraud scheme, Allen Weisselberg testifies at company's trial

 Weisselberg said Donald Trump, or at times Eric Trump or Donald Trump Jr., signed checks to pay up to $100,000 for private school tuition for Weisselberg's grandchildren.
 Weisselberg said he then instructed the company's controller to deduct the $100,000 from his salary, allowing him to report a smaller income.
 Copies of some of the checks signed by the Trumps have been shown in court.

-Weisselberg said the first time Trump signed a tuition check, Weisselberg said to him, "Don't forget, I'm going to pay you back for this."
+Weisselberg said the first time Trump signed a tuition check, Weisselberg told him, "Don't forget, I'm going to pay you back for this."
 The payback, he said, was the salary reduction.

 Two Trump Organization entities and Weisselberg are accused of more than a dozen counts of fraud and tax evasion.
 Weisselberg entered a guilty plea in August, admitting to charges filed by the Manhattan District Attorney's Office accusing him of receiving more than $1.7 million in untaxed compensation.